What Will it Take to Get My Creditors to Stop Calling?

 Additionally, it should be noted that the automatic stay is not permanently secured once invoked: creditors who want to keep collecting can attempt to have the stay lifted.
 In order to do this, they will file a motion with a court, at which point the debtor, you, will be notified and given the opportunity for a hearing.
 Creditors might seek to lift the automatic stay due to debtors failing to make repayments on secured debts, or if they feel that they are unlikely to continue receiving payments from the debtor in the future.

 If you or a loved one is struggling financially and considering bankruptcy, you don’t have to face the challenge alone.
-Contact Young, Marr & Associates immediately to schedule a free consultation with our experienced bankruptcy attorneys, or call us at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+Contact Young, Marr & Associates immediately to schedule a free consultation with our experienced bankruptcy attorneys, or call us at (609) 755-3115 with our New Jersey bankruptcy lawyers or (215) 701-6519 with our Pennsylvania bankruptcy attorneys.